Introduction to Destructor in C++

 Advantages of Destructor in C++

-- It gives a final chance to clean up the resources that are not in use to release the memory occupied by unused objects like deleting dynamic objects, closing of the system handles, used files.
+- It gives a final chance to clean up the resources that are not in use to release the memory occupied by unused objects, like deleting dynamic objects and closing the system handles and used files.

 Points to Summaries about Destructor

-- Destructors are used to destroy the unused resources of a class.
+- You use destructors to destroy the unused resources of a class.

-- Destructors have the same name as the class name preceding with (~) sign.
+- Destructors have the same name as the class name preceding the (~) sign.

-- If the user does not define a destructor by itself in a program, the compiler automatically constructs one destructor for it.
+- If the user does not define a destructor in a program, the compiler automatically constructs one Destructor for it.

 Conclusion

-The above description of destructors clearly defines the use and implementation of destructor in the C++ program.
-Though the concept of the destructor is not complex yet it is very important to understand before implementation in the program as improper use of the destructor can lead to some unexpected results.
+The above description of destructors clearly defines the use and implementation of destructors in the C++ program.
+Though the concept of the Destructor is not complex, it is essential to understand it before implementation in the program, as improper use of the Destructor can lead to some unexpected results.

 Recommended Article